 What is in-work poverty?

-Low pay, soaring housing costs, a weak social security system and costly childcare can all trap people in poverty despite being in work.
+The chances for households with two full-time workers of being pulled into poverty have more than doubled from 1.4 per cent to 3.9 per cent over the last two decades.
+Low pay, soaring living costs, a weak social security system and costly childcare can all trap people in poverty despite being in work.

 Stop Mass Homelessness